lrotermund/blog/content/posts/from-zero-to-terraform-hero-without-paying-dollar.md

 ---

 IT systems are constantly changing.
-Just like our knowledge as computer scientists.
-While 10 years ago we had to think about the right hardware infrastructure to deploy software to hundreds or thousands of customers, today the cloud computing providers Amazon Web Services, Microsoft Azure or Google Cloud Platform are the first choice.
+Just like our knowledge as computer specialists and software developers.
+While 10 years ago we had to think about the right hardware infrastructure to share software to hundreds or thousands of customers, today the cloud computing providers Amazon Web Services, Microsoft Azure or Google Cloud Platform are the first choice.

 They all offer incredible power and flexibility when it comes to deploying a wide variety of hardware infrastructures.
 Whether it's a website, an online